veryyoldman/nai-t5-wrapper/docs/usage.md

 ```

 RMSNorm scales will be fused into the weights of whatever Linear projection occurs after them, reducing latency and exposing you to fewer instances of floating-point rounding.

+**Do I have to fuse norm scales on every startup?**

+You could save the fused model and updated config and load those instead next time.

 ### Float16 usage (encoder)